Hockey Teams and Risk Reduction or What Makes Roberto Luongo = PPE

 Control comes in a couple of flavours:

-• Hazard modification to reduce the severity of injury, or
+- Hazard modification to reduce the severity of an injury, or

-• probability modification to reduce the probability of a worker coming together with the hazard.
+- probability modification reduces the probability of a worker coming together with the hazard.

 These ideas have been formalized in the Hierarchy of Controls.
-Briefly, the Hierarchy starts with hazard elimination or substitution, and flows down through engineering controls, information for use, administrative controls and finally PPE.
-As you move down through the Hierarchy, the effectiveness and the reliability of the measures declines.
+Briefly, the Hierarchy starts with hazard elimination or substitution and flows down through engineering controls, information for use, administrative controls and PPE.
+As you move down the Hierarchy, the measures’ effectiveness and reliability decline.

-It’s important to recognize that we haven’t done a risk assessment in writing this post.
-This step was skipped for the purpose of this example—to apply the hierarchy correctly, you MUST start with a risk assessment!
+We must recognize that we haven’t done a risk assessment in writing this post.
+This step was skipped for this example to apply the hierarchy correctly, you MUST start with a risk assessment!

 So how does this relate to Hockey?